-Interleukin 2 (IL 2) or aldesleukin stimulates a type of white blood cell, called a T-lymphocyte, to attack the cancer.
-T-lymphocytes are part of the immune system.
+Interleukin 2 (IL 2) or aldesleukin stimulates the immune system to attack cancer cells.
 A high dose of interleukin 2 is usually given in hospital through a drip into a vein in the arm.
 Because the side effects to high dose interleukin 2 (HD IL 2) can be serious, it is only given to people who are otherwise healthy and well enough to withstand the severe side effects.
-It is also only available at the Christie Hospital in Manchester.
-A small minority of patients (about 5%) have a long-term durable response to high doses of interleukin 2.
-Interleukin 2, therefore, still has a place in the treatment of a small percentage of patients where it offers the hope of durable remission.
+It is also only available through a clinical trial process at the Christie Hospital in Manchester.
+A small number of patients (about 5%) have a long-term durable response to high doses of interleukin 2.
+Interleukin 2 may still have a place in the treatment of a small percentage of patients where it offers the hope of durable remission.